Normalization effects on shallow neural networks and related asymptotic expansions: Introduction

-An expansion such as (\ref{Eq:FormalExpansion}) suggests that for fixed $N<\infty$ and $t<\infty$ and to leading order in $N$, the variance of the neural network's statistical output as given by the approximation (\ref{Eq:FormalExpansion}) is smaller when $\gamma\rightarrow 1$.
-Indeed, to leading order in $N$, the variance of the leading random correction is of the order $N^{-2(\gamma-1/2)}$ which goes to zero faster when $\gamma\rightarrow 1$.
-On the other hand, when $\nu\geq 2$, i.e., when $\gamma>3/4$, there is, to leading order in $N$, a bias effect (even though it is asymptotically vanishing as $N,t\rightarrow\infty$) captured by the term $\sum_{j=1}^{\nu-1} N^{-j(1-\gamma)}Q^j_t$.
-Formal expansion equation (\ref{Eq:FormalExpansion}), which becomes rigorous in this paper, shows that, to leading order in $N$, there is no bias-variance trade-off, in the sense that as the number of hidden units $N$ and the training time $t$ increase, both the variance and the bias decrease for all $\gamma\in[1/2,1)$.
+An expansion such as (\ref{Eq:FormalExpansion}) suggests that for fixed $N<\infty$ and $t<\infty$, to leading order in $N$, the variance of the neural network's statistical output is smaller when $\gamma\rightarrow 1$.
+Indeed, the variance of the leading random correction is of the order $N^{-2(\gamma-1/2)}$ which goes to zero faster when $\gamma\rightarrow 1$.
+On the other hand, when $\nu\geq 2$, i.e., when $\gamma>3/4$, there is, to leading order in $N$, a bias effect captured by the term $\sum_{j=1}^{\nu-1} N^{-j(1-\gamma)}Q^j_t$, and it asymptotically vanishes as $N,t\rightarrow\infty$.
+The formal expansion equation (\ref{Eq:FormalExpansion}) shows that, to leading order in $N$, there is no bias-variance trade-off, in the sense that as the number of hidden units $N$ and the time $t$ increase, both the variance and the bias decrease for all $\gamma\in[1/2,1)$.

 To further investigate the performance and generalization properties of the different scaled networks, various numerical studies were conducted and the results are shown in Section \ref{S:Numerics}.
 We see that test and train accuracy of the trained neural networks behave better as $\gamma\rightarrow 1$.
 In particular, as $\gamma$ increases from $1/2$ to $1$, test and train accuracy increase monotonically for both the MNIST \cite{MNIST} and the CIFAR10 \cite{Krizhevsky} data sets.